-The three schemes are in financial equilibrium because the contribution rate (see formula [23.]) is the product of the financial ratio (f{r_t}) and the dependency ratio (d{r_t}) , and these ratios present slight
+The three schemes are in financial equilibrium because the contribution rate (see formula (23) is the product of the financial ratio (fr_t) and the dependency ratio (dr_t), and these ratios present slight variations across the schemes.
+In the integrated schemes each contingency taken individually is also in financial equilibrium.

-As shown by Boado-Penas & Vidal-Melia (2014), the effect of including the survivor dividend (Dq) on the initial pension is by no means irrelevant, and the pension rises by 18.32% in the NDCr scheme.
+As shown by Boado-Penas & Vidal-Meliá (2014), the effect of including the survivor dividend (De_t) on the initial pension is by no means irrelevant, and the pension rises by 18.32% in the NDCr scheme.
 The integration of disability into the NDC framework (NDC) keeps the dividend effect high.
 However, as the new contingency decreases the weighted average age at which contributions to the system cease13 - 64 years in the NDCr plan against 62.05 years in the NDCdr1 scheme - the dividend effect is smaller.